 - Speeding (3-11 points depending on the speed)

-Official Text of the Move-Over Law
+- Official Text of New York's Move-Over Law

 New York Vehicle and Traffic Law (VTL) 1144-a (a).

-Common Defenses to VTL 1144-a(a), The Move Over Law
+Common Defenses to the Move Over Law, VTL 1144-a(a)

-Second, if moving over would have forced you to cross over a double yellow line, then you cannot have been expected to do so and your ticket will not stand.
-After all, NY VTL 1110 requires you to obey traffic control devices.
-These include the laws pertaining to road markings, signs, and road lines.
+Additionally, if it would have been safe for the driver to move over, but he/she simply did not have enough time to do so, this can be raised as a defense against a move over law ticket.
+This again requires an attorney to cite and explain NY VTL 1128.
+Second, if moving over would have forced the driver to cross over a double yellow line, then he/she cannot have been expected to do so and the ticket will not stand.
+After all, NY VTL 1110 requires drivers to obey traffic control devices.
+These include the laws pertaining to road markings, signs, and road lines

 Case Law Analysis

-In the 2013 case Despian v.
+In the case of Despian v.
 Garcia, the Supreme Court of New York heard a case involving a Honda minivan and two police cars that were involved in a collision.
 The driver of the Honda minivan struck one of the patrol cars, which caused the patrol car to spin out of control and collide with a nearby unmarked police vehicle.

 Afterward, the court ruled that the driver’s failure to bring forth this evidence showed that he could have been negligent in his actions.